impactorbitco/handbook-main/content/ims/policies/sales/Draft - Booking, Cancellations and Non-attendance.md

 ### **Technology for Virtual Events:**

-- Green Orbit Digital uses platforms like Zoom or Microsoft Teams for virtual events.
+- Impact Orbit Creative Group uses platforms like Zoom or Microsoft Teams for virtual events.
 - Participants must ensure their internet connection and device are functioning properly before the event starts.
-Green Orbit Digital offers limited IT support through chat or phone before the event.
+Impact Orbit Creative Group offers limited IT support through chat or phone before the event.

 ## **Event Notifications**